jacobreesgit/Music-Memory-App/Readme.md

 ## Features

 - **Dashboard View**: Quick overview of your top songs, albums, and artists
+- **Library View**: Tabbed interface to browse your music collection
   - **Songs Tab**: Complete list of all songs sorted by play count
+  - **Artists Tab**: Artists sorted by total play count with detailed views
   - **Albums Tab**: Albums sorted by total play count with detailed views
+  - **Genres Tab**: Genres sorted by song count with detailed views
-- **Artists Tab**: Artists sorted by total play count with detailed views
+  - **Playlists Tab**: Playlists sorted by total play count with detailed views
+- **Detailed Statistics**: In-depth play count and metadata statistics for each item
+- **Search & Sort**: Search through your library and sort by different criteria
 - **Auto-refresh**: Library refreshes each time the app is opened
 - **Privacy-focused**: Only accesses your music library with explicit permission
 - **Unified Design System**: Consistent UI experience across all screens